timeracers/JwtAuthenticator/README.md

 ```c#
 new Authenticator(IEncryptor encryptor, params IJwtClaimValidator[] claimValidaters)
 ```
-For the encryptor you can either create a HmacEncryptor or create your own IEncryptor.
+For the encryptor you can either create a HmacEncryptor or create your own encryptor that fulfills
 ```c#
 public interface IEncryptor
 {